jperon/lyluatex/lyluatex.md

 \lyOption{nostaff}{false}
 Preset: suppress staff lines, clefs, and time signatures (but do use timing).

-Note that there is no option to suppress key signatures because since a key signature is not *implicitly* printed. *If* there should be the need to *have* a key signature and at the same time suppress it, it's reasonable to expect this to be explicitly done in the LilyPond code.
+Note that there is no option to suppress key signatures since a key signature is not *implicitly* printed. *If* there should be the need to *have* a key signature and at the same time suppress it, it's reasonable to expect this to be explicitly done in the LilyPond code.

 ### Relative or Absolute Pitches {#relative}